arvimal/ceph_check/README.md

 * This is important for optimal performance and ease of use. `ceph_check` intends to find unsupported or inoptimal configurations.

-`* ceph_check` is mainly intended towards RHCS installations, but can be equally applied on upstream Ceph installations as well.
+* `ceph_check` is mainly intended towards `Red Hat Ceph Storage` (RHCS) installations, but can be equally applied on upstream Ceph installations as well.

 ## Conditions: